Nanochemistry unites – unsurprisingly – nanoscience and chemistry, exploring the new rules of behavior that emerge on the nanoscale.

-Nanochemistry unites – unsurprisingly – nanoscience and chemistry.
-Nanochemists work from the atom up, with the aim of engineering nanosized materials.
+Researchers in the field of nanochemistry work from the atom up, with the aim of engineering nanosized materials.
 They use a number of methods to prepare and assemble ‘little pieces of matter’ which display unique magnetic, electronic, optical, chemical and mechanical behaviors attributable only to their nanometer size.

 Since all of the atoms in a nanoparticle are present on the surface, these particles exhibit chemical and physical properties that differ from the individual or aggregates of atoms or molecules.
 Such systems lie at the junction between classical and quantum behavior and display actions that don’t exist in larger devices.
 Nanochemistry also focuses on how these individual atoms can assemble into larger molecules and the behavior they exhibit.

-Nanochemistry has uses in chemical, physical and materials science, engineering and biological and medical applications.
+Nanochemistry has use in chemical, physical and materials science, engineering and biological and medical applications.
 Using single atoms as building blocks offers new ways to create innovative materials, the opportunity to create the smallest features possible in integrated circuits and the chance to explore quantum computing for example.

 They can be synthesized in a step-by-step fashion, allowing for incredibly precise control of their size and geometry.
-Since they are created layer by layer, the properties of any single layer can be controlled through selecting specific monomers, making them ideal building blocks in nanochemistry for the creation of three-dimensional structures.
+Since they are created layer by layer, the properties of any single layer can be controlled by selecting specific monomers, making them ideal building blocks in nanochemistry for the creation of three-dimensional structures.

-Nanocomposites constitute the wide variety of systems composed of dissimilar components mixed at the nanometer level.
+Nanocomposites constitute a wide variety of systems composed of dissimilar components mixed at the nanometer level.
 Their behavior is dependent on the properties of the components, their morphology and the interactions between the individual components, which are often novel properties not seen in the parent material.

 Nanochemistry also has a use in lab-on-a-chip technologies which are designed to carry out complex chemical processes on an ultra-small scale.
-Applications might include synthesizing chemical efficiently, combinatorial chemistry, and biological, chemical and clinical analyses.
+Applications might include synthesizing chemicals efficiently, combinatorial chemistry, and biological, chemical and clinical analyses.
 It might also find applications in medicine in drug delivery and wound and tissue engineering.

 References and Further Reading